 I talk a little more about peanut butter powder later in the post, but the short version is peanut butter powder is a great way to add peanut butter flavoring to a recipe.

 You can also add some keto friendly chocolate to these keto Peanut Butter Fat Bombs if you’d like.
-I just added a single 100% cacao chocolate chip to a few of my fat bombs, but you can get a little crazy and add more chocolate to your preference.
-More about some of my favorite keto friendly chocolate below!
+I just added a single milk chocolate ChocZero chocolate chip to a few of my fat bombs, but you can get a little crazy and add more chocolate to your preference.
+More about some of my favorite keto-friendly chocolate below!

 Ingredients Needed for Keto Peanut Butter Fat Bombs